wuyongzheng/gimgtools/README.txt

     is no need to specify your device ID or map keys.
 It works by decrypting the TRE sections, since the encryption key is also stored in the maps!
   Usage: gimgunlock map.img
-  If you like Garmin, please buy their map!
+  If you like Garmin, please buy their maps!
 * gimgxor: Some maps have been scrambled by a trival XOR algorithm.
 They do not work with other gimg* tools.
 You can use gimgxor to unscramble them.
   Usage: gimgxor map.img